 Set your expectations appropriately.
 This is usually a five to seven year play.
 It takes 2 – 3 years to get profitable.
 You may be able to make money a lot faster if you can spot an adjacent market where you can clone the best ideas of the niche which melted down.

-Incidentally – this is an opportunity, not a solution.
+This is an opportunity, not a solution.
 No guru has the right answer – you need to find it yourself.

 But unlike a “hot niche”, this is a great place for an independent small operator to rethink the business model.
 For once, you are the biggest fish in the pond…